 - Serum antibodies can be assayed in a variety of ways- immunofluorescence, ELISA, and neutralization tests are all used.

-- Measurements of serum antibody are important for epidemiologic studies but play only a small role in clinical decision making.
+- Measurements of serum antibodies are important for epidemiologic studies but play only a small role in clinical decision making.

 Nucleic Acid Detection

-Detection of genome of RSV in respiratory secretions using PCR.
+Detection of the genome of RSV in respiratory secretions using PCR.

 - Subtyping of Respiratory syncytial virus